sudhansu-24/brickbyte/README.md

 2. **MetaMask Connection Issues**
    - Ensure MetaMask is installed and unlocked
    - Check if you're connected to Sepolia testnet
-   - Verify your account has sufficient test ETH
+   - Verify your account has sufficient test BNB

 3. **Backend Connection Errors**
    - Check if backend server is running